wszychta/terraform-module.hcloud-user-data/README.md

 - `centos-8` - Because of the problem described in Known Issues part
 - `ubuntu-16.04` and `fedora-32` - Because they will not be avaliable on Hetzner cloud after <b>June 24 2021</b>

+So if somebody knows how to fix any of described issues please look into [Developing](https://github.com/wszychta/terraform-module.hcloud-user-data/tree/initial_commit#developing) section

 ### Developing
 If you have and idea how to improve this module please:
 1. Fork this module from `master` branch
 2. Work on your changes inside your fork
 3. Create Pull Request on this respository.
-4. In my spare time I will look at your changes
+4. In my spare time I will look at proposed changes

 ## Copyright
 Copyright © 2021 Wojciech Szychta